-Dental health services offered by your North Vancouver dentist.
+Dental health services offered by your North Vancouver Dental Clinic.

 Esplanade Dental Centre is your North Vancouver dental clinic that can help you with your oral health through a range of general dentistry services.
 The majority of dental treatments are performed to treat or prevent the two most common oral diseases: tooth decay and periodontal disease (gum disease).

 Common treatments include the restoration of teeth with dental fillings, extraction or surgical removal of teeth which cannot be restored, scaling of teeth to treat periodontal problems.
 But general dentistry includes a lot more than that, and dental professionals unanimously encourage prevention of oral diseases by regularly scheduling checkups for professional cleaning and evaluation every six to nine months.

 Keep reading below for descriptions of our dental health services.

 A child’s mouth is not just a smaller version of an adult’s mouth.
 It’s important to assess the health and development of a child’s teeth to prevent problems and ensure a healthy smile.